 Sony and Microsoft are already gearing up for a fresh Chinese market push, and have confirmed the intent to upscale operations in the Shanghai Free-Trade Zone and beyond.
 Nintendo, meanwhile, is remaining quiet on its plans.

-Check out more video games on VICE – we've a whole bloody section on them.
+Check out more video games on VICE—we've got a whole section on them.